seedghs/sps/README.md

 sps
 ===

-Seed Publishing System
+The Seed Publishing System

-Used to make cool online literary magazines.
+This was created to generate the online Seed Literary Magazine publication.
+However, it is extensible through the use of html templates to fit whatever your needs may be.